xander2508/Notes/2. Enumeration/Other/~. ARP/Concepts/Vulnerabilities/ARP Poisoning & Spoofing.md

 ## Detecting ARP Spoofing

 A key red flag we need to monitor is any anomaly in traffic emanating from a specific host.
-For instance, one host incessantly broadcasting ARP requests and replies to another host could be a telltale sign of ARP spoofing.
+For instance, one host incessantly broadcasting ARP requests and replies to another host could be a tell-tale sign of ARP spoofing.